 “What do you think?”

-but I heard those words as clearly in my soul as if she had said them out loud—and yes, my therapist was Kristi Coulter, which is brilliant on so many levels.
+but I heard those words as clearly in my soul as if she had said them out loud —and yes, my therapist was Kristi Coulter, which delighted me on so many levels.

 The reason that Kristi showed up as my dream therapist was the way her sobriety blog fortified and anchored my sobriety.
 Her voice is my all-time favorite for truly understanding and articulating what you need to do to stay sober.

-Kristi is the one I turn to for a dose of insight and humor.
-Her voice feels like the warm smile of a close friend who understands—one of many voices within a growing sober community who helped me discover that a life without alcohol is far from the boring, heavy slog I expected and feared.
+Kristi is the one I turned to in my first years sober for a dose of insight and humor.
+Her voice felt like the warm smile of a close friend who understood—one of many voices within a growing sober community who helped me discover that a life without alcohol is far from the boring, heavy slog I expected and feared.
 Kristi’s brand of realism laced with wicked humor made her my therapist.
 Who else would have shown up in my dream?

 Goof off.
 Fuck around.